TryKickoff/kickoff/readme.md

 ### Yeoman generator
 There is also a Yeoman generator for Kickoff, visit [trykickoff.github.io/docs/yeoman.html](http://trykickoff.github.io/docs/yeoman.html) for more info.

+If you're using Kickoff we'd love to hear about it; please e-mail us at trykickoff@gmail.com

 ## Creators

 **Zander Martineau**